WilliamJudge94/sxdm/README.rst

 ---------------------

 - Importing and analysis of scanning x-ray diffraction microscopy framesets
-- Analysis of scanning x-ray diffraction microscopy (centroids & region of interest)
+- Analysis of scanning x-ray diffraction microscopy (centroids, region of interest, and general user analysis)

 Installation (pip)